mohammadteeti/Indebted-Buisnesses/README.md

 *the code starts a separate browser session in debugging mode on port 9222 by calling* `def start_chrome_session():` *or* `def start_edge_session():`

+### API and Connection

+*the code utilizes service account authentication to access google spreadsheet on the Google API Project, SpreadSheet API is enabled*
+*a __credential.json__ file is used for authentication*

+*the spread sheet on which the operation would be applied must be shared using the Project API Allowed Users (The Granted Email on service account api)*